ITManagerCOH/security-policies/access-control/index.md

 weight: 7
 ---

-GEOGO limits access control based on job requirements, following the principle of least privilege.
+CloudOnHire limits access control based on job requirements, following the principle of least privilege.

 ### Scope

-This policy applies to GEOGO’s internal systems, including its production network, production servers, and SaaS applications.
+This policy applies to CloudOnHire’s internal systems, including its production network, production servers, and SaaS applications.

 This policy applies throughout the entire lifecycle of employee, contractor, or vendor access, from onboarding of new individuals who need access, to the removal of existing individuals who no longer need access.